 This market manual may contain a summary of a particular market rule.
 Where provided, the summary has been used because of the length of the market rule itself.
 The reader should be aware, however, that where a market rule is applicable, the obligation that needs to be met is as stated in the "Market Rules".
 To the extent of any discrepancy or inconsistency between the provisions of a particular market rule and the summary, the provision of the market rule shall govern.

 Document ID IMP_PRO_0034

 Document Name Part 4.3: Real-Time Scheduling of the Physical Markets

-Issue 54.0
+Issue 59.0

-Reason for Issue Issue released in advance of Baseline 40.1
+Reason for Issue Issue released for Baseline 44.1

-Effective Date November 14, 2018
+Effective Date December 2, 2020

 Document Change History